Programie/ChromeScreens/README.md

 ChromeScreens can be used to launch a Google Chrome instance on each connected display.

-One URL of each screen can be configured.
-So it is perfectly to show websites like monitoring dashboards on big screens.
+One URL for each screen can be configured.
+So it is a perfect solution to show websites like monitoring dashboards on big screens.

+The Chrome instances are launched in full screen (Kiosk mode), so nothing but the website is visible on the screen.

 ## Requirements